French cruiser Villars: Design

 The four ships of the were ordered under the auspices of the naval plan of 1872, which was laid out to modernize the French Navy in the aftermath of the Franco-Prussian War of 1870–1871.
 The navy sought new unprotected cruisers that carried a heavier armament than earlier vessels, while maintaining a similar size to keep costs from increasing during a period of limited naval budgets.
-The design for the ships was drawn up by Victorin Sabattier.
+The design for the ships was drawn up by the naval engineer Victorin Sabattier.
 The vessels were intended to serve overseas in the French colonial empire.

-Villars was 74.27 m long at the waterline, with a beam of 11.6 m and an average draft of 5.3 m.
+Villars was 74.27 m long at the waterline, with a beam of 11.6 m and an average draft of 5.31 m.
 She displaced 2419 t as designed.
 The ship had a ram bow and an overhanging stern.
 Her crew amounted to 269 officers and enlisted men.
 The ship's propulsion system consisted of a single compound steam engine driving a screw propeller.
 Steam was provided by six coal-burning fire-tube boilers that were ducted into a single funnel.
-Her machinery was rated to produce 2700 ihp for a top speed of 14.5 kn.
+Her machinery was rated to produce 2700 ihp for a top speed of 14.6 kn.
 At a more economical speed of 10 kn, the ship could steam for 4810 nmi.

 The ship was armed with a main battery of fifteen 138.6 mm M1870M 21.3-caliber guns.
 Two were placed in the forecastle, firing through embrasures as chase guns, one was atop the stern, and the remainder were placed in an amidships battery on the upper deck, six guns per broadside.
 Of the broadside guns, the forward three on each side were placed in sponsons, while the remaining three guns were in pivot mounts firing through embrasures.
 A pair of 37 mm Hotchkiss revolver cannon provided close-range defense against torpedo boats.
-She also carried a pair of 86.5 mm bronze mountain guns or a single 65 mm field gun that could be sent ashore with a landing party.
+Villars also carried a pair of 86.5 mm bronze mountain guns or a single 65 mm field gun that could be sent ashore with a landing party.